neondatabase/website/content/docs/manage/roles.md

 ## Manage roles with the Neon CLI

 The Neon CLI supports creating and deleting roles.
 For instructions, see [Neon CLI commands — roles](/docs/reference/cli-roles).
-Roles created with the Neon CLI are grant membership in the [neon_superuser](#the-neon_superuser-role) role.
+Roles created with the Neon CLI are granted membership in the [neon_superuser](#the-neon_superuser-role) role.

 ## Manage roles with the Neon API

 Role actions performed in the Neon Console can also be performed using Neon API role methods.
 The following examples demonstrate how to create, view, reset passwords for, and delete roles using the Neon API.
 For other role-related methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

-Roles created with the Neon API are grant membership in the [neon_superuser](#the-neon_superuser-role) role.
+Roles created with the Neon API are granted membership in the [neon_superuser](#the-neon_superuser-role) role.

 In Neon, roles belong to branches, which means that when you create a role, it is created in a branch.
 Role-related requests are therefore performed using branch API methods.